Are men designed and created to be dangerous? This is a question that keeps popping up time and again at the MenStylePower pow wows.

 From its humble beginnings as a wayward journey by its creator, Frenchman Thierry Sabine, who got lost on his motorbike in the Libyan desert during another rally, the 16-day Dakar Rally is today arguably the world’s most prestigious, grueling and dangerous marathon off-road race, or “raid” that features 3 classes of vehicles: bike (moto) class (including the quadbikes sub-class), the car class, (which ranges from buggies to small SUVs), and the T4 truck class.
 Many vehicle manufacturers exploit the harsh environment the rally offers as a testing ground, and consequently to demonstrate the durability of their vehicles, although most vehicles are heavily modified or purpose built.

-This year (2011) a deafening, carnivalesque roar of hundreds of cars, trucks, motorcycles and all-terrain vehicles are charging their way through Chile’s Atacama Desert, past the mountainous moonscapes and miraculous desert seas of blooming flowers.
+This year a deafening, carnival-esque roar of hundreds of cars, trucks, motorcycles and all-terrain vehicles are charging their way through Chile’s Atacama Desert, past the mountainous moonscapes and miraculous desert seas of blooming flowers.
 “Seeing [this] up close is the maximum emotion,” says Gines Pulgar, who drove 3,000 km (1,864 mls) from southern Chile in one week to follow the endurance epic, which ends in Buenos Aires, Argentina.

 What South Americans like Pulgar thought would be just a temporary spectacle could become a permanent, and lucrative, fixture on their continent.
 Until a couple years ago the Dakar, first held in 1978, had been a European-African rally raid, run from Paris to Dakar, Senegal (with vehicles ferried across the Strait of Gibraltar), and back again.